aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

 #### (Optional) Deploy event forwarder in Management account for automation in delegated administrator account to trigger automatically on Organizations API events
 1. In your Organizations Management account us-east-1 region, use the templates/management-account-org-events-forwarder.template cloudformation template to create an EventBridge event forwarder rule and a corresponding IAM role, to forward Organization API events such as MoveAccount, CreateOrganizationUnit, AcceptHandshake (for invited accounts) to the Event Bus in delegated administrator account.
 On the Specify stack details page, type a stack name in the Stack name box.
 You can choose any name, such as, *ic-orgEventsForwarder*.
-**Note** - This tempate should only be deployed in us-east-1 region in the management account as AWS Organizations is a global service and the it's events exist only in us-east-1 region.
+**Note** - This tempalte must be deployed in us-east-1 region in the management account as AWS Organizations is a global service and the it's events exist only in us-east-1 region.
 2. In the Parameters section, specify the following parameters:
     - *IdcDelegatedAccountId*: AWS Account ID of the delegated administrator account for Identity Center where you deployed the above pipeline.
     - *TargetRegion*: Target region in your delegated administrator account for Identity Center where Identity Center is enabled and the above pipeline is deployed.